ellethee/argparseinator/docs/source/argparseinator.rst

 :class:`__argpi__`, :meth:`write` and :meth:`writeln`
 =====================================================
-Just before execute the command :class:`ArgParseInator` adds two global shortcuts for it's methods :meth:`ArgParseInator.write` and :meth:`ArgParseInator.writeln` respectively :meth:`write` and :meth:`writeln` and the global reference to the instance as :class:`__argpi__`.
+Just before executing the command :class:`ArgParseInator` it adds two global shortcuts for its methods :meth:`ArgParseInator.write` and :meth:`ArgParseInator.writeln` respectively :meth:`write` and :meth:`writeln` and the global reference to the instance as :class:`__argpi__`.